wikimedia/node-cssjanus/README.md

 # CSSJanus

 Converts CSS stylesheets between left-to-right and right-to-left.
-This is a JavaScript port for Node.js of [CSSJanus](https://code.google.com/p/cssjanus/), which is written in python.
+This is a JavaScript port for Node.js of [CSSJanus](https://code.google.com/p/cssjanus/).

 ## Install
 ```sh